 - The pontoon is out of bounds for all members except those accessing moored boats or rescue boats.

 - Children are asked not to play on the pontoon.

 - No rescue cover will be provided – unless organised by a committee member on the day.

 We are blessed with a wide beach and members should maintain social distancing when launching and recovering their boat – with help only from their household members.

-- An adult of the family hiring the boat is responsible for cleaning the boat with the appropriate Chlorine solution prior to use.
+- An adult of the family hiring the boat is responsible for cleaning the boat with the appropriate Chlorine solution (located in the club house) prior to use.
 After use the Chlorine solution is to be poured in to the pebbles beside the starter box and not put into the septic tank.
 The boat does not need to be cleaned after use.
-Written guidance will be made available.

 - You can pay for boat hire (£5 per day) via WebCollect https://webcollect.org.uk/stmlsc/subscription – as given Covid few people are carrying cash these days (the same applies for camping charges).
 However, the honesty boxes in the club house remain for those that prefer it.